srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/5g_sa_emb_ue/source/index.rst

   * Regarding the Tx gains, they need to be carefully fixed, for which we do recommend using the settings described in the configuration files provided below.

-The embedded 5G SA UE implementation inherits those feature limitations of its x86 counterpart.
+The embedded 5G SA UE implementation shares a few feature limitations with its x86 counterpart.
 That is, while interoperability with a third party gNB is supported, only certain bands (i.e., NR configuration parameters) can actually be used.
 A list of key feature limitations is provided below for the sake of thoroughness: